Why are buildings today simple and austere, while buildings of the past were ornate and elaborately ornamented? The answer is not the cost of labor.

 It is well-known that railways cut travel times a great deal, perhaps by four fifths relative to stagecoaches by the late nineteenth century.
 It is less known that stagecoach speeds themselves had already improved dramatically over the preceding century due to technical improvements and better roads.

 In fact, however, these improvements in speed greatly understate the overall improvement in transport.
 A train is not only faster than a stagecoach: it can carry vastly more stuff, be it freight or people.
 The key metric here is ‘cost per tonne per mile’.
-We don’t have perfect data on freight costs, but we can reconstruct a ballpark figure from what we know passenger fares.
+We don’t have perfect data on freight costs, but we can reconstruct a ballpark figure from what we know about passenger fares.
 A stagecoach fare between London and Brighton, 47 miles as the crow flies, varied between 276 and 144 pence in the early nineteenth century, equating to a per-mile-traveled cost of perhaps 2 pence.
 By the 1880s, first-class rail travel for such a journey would cost about 0.15 pence per mile traveled.
 This suggests a fall in overland per-tonne per-mile freight costs in the order of 95 percent, for a service that had also grown five times faster.

 Manufacturers naturally took full advantage of this, developing an extensive system of factory production for these methods.
 For example, the market for architectural terracotta in the United States came to be dominated by just a few huge firms, each of which apparently commanded a near monopoly over thousands of miles.
 Almost the entire Pacific market was served by a firm called Gladding McBean, whose factory was in Lincoln, California; the Midwest was dominated by a Chicago firm confusingly called the Northwestern Terra Cotta Company; the East Coast was dominated by a New Jersey firm called, more intuitively, the Atlantic Terra Cotta Company.
 This state of affairs would have been unthinkable just decades earlier, when freight could be carried overland only by carts and pack animals.